Making Toys that Teach

-Big Beads: These big beads are designed for children around the age of two but could be used through age eight, depending on the child.
-These beads present lots of opportunity for young children to improve their fine motor skills and eye-hand coordination.
+- Big Beads: These big beads are designed for children around the age of two but could be used through age eight, depending on the child.
+These beads present lots of opportunities for young children to improve their fine motor skills and eye-hand coordination.

-Attribute Dominoes: These dominoes are intended for children ages 2 and up, there is no real age limit.
-They help children develop recognition and understand the attributes of shape, color and size.
+- Attribute Dominoes: These dominoes are intended for children ages 2 and up, there is no real age limit.
+They help children develop recognition and understanding of the attributes of shape, color, and size.

-Shape Puzzle Box: This puzzle box is suitable for toddlers because is helps develop gross and fine motor skills through placement of the puzzle pieces.
+- Shape Puzzle Box: This puzzle box is suitable for toddlers because it helps develop gross and fine motor skills through the placement of the puzzle pieces.

 - Stacking Pyramid: This pyramid is ideal for young children from about 1-3 years old.
 They learn to differentiate between the size of the blocks.